Toward Agentic Software Engineering Beyond Code: Framing Vision, Values, and Vocabulary: Toward Agentic SE (emerging)

 \section{Toward Agentic SE (emerging)}

-Agentic AI draws its foundations from agent-oriented software engineering \cite{wooldridgey2000agent, hassan2025agentic, roychoudhury2025thoughts}.
-Introduction of agentic systems such as SWE-agent, Google's Passerine, Microsoft's MASAI, AutoDev, Devin are making agentic AI a reality.
+Google’s Jules, OpenAI’s Codex, Cognition’s Devin, SWE-agent, AutoCodeRover, and Anthropic’s Claude Code are making agentic AI a reality.
 Unsurprisingly, visions of new agentic SE frameworks and approaches are being proposed.
 In an opinion piece, Roychoudhury et al. propose a new \textbf{role} of \textbf{\textit{agentic AI Software Engineer}}, an autonomous LLM-based coding agent ``\textit{that combines coding, testing, debugging, etc. into a coherent, explainable workflow}'' \cite{roychoudhury2025agentic}.
 They predict a shift in interest from \textit{programming in the large} to \textit{programming with trust} and highlight the importance of operationalizing socio-technical integration of AI agent trust, predicting a future where human developers can rely on autonomous agents to become trusted programming collaborators.
 The idea of a \textbf{\textit{unified software engineering agent (USEagent)}} with capabilities to handle multiple programming tasks (e.g., CodeRetrieval, ExecuteTests, EditCode, ReviewPatch) is described in \cite{applis2025unified}.
 It promises to be ``\textit{a first draft of a future AI Software Engineer which can be a team member in future software development teams involving both AI and humans.}''